apache/cloudstack-documentation/source/developersguide/alloc.rst

 ::

    /**
-     * Determines which storage pools are suitable for the guest virtual machine
+     * Determines which storage pools are suitable for the guest Instance
      * @param DiskProfile dskCh
      * @param VirtualMachineProfile vmProfile
      * @param DeploymentPlan plan